They train 40 hours a week. Sometimes, they train more. And if their home and training facility aren’t in the same city, they commute.

 Emma Preuschl is a great example of one of many athletes whose career has come full circle with the Athlete Career & Education Program.
 Before discovering the program, the registered dietitian was working four part-time jobs while competing on the U.S. Paralympic rowing team.
 Within three weeks, the program had placed Preuschl in HealthAhead, G.E.’s corporate wellness program.
 Preuschl, now retired, serves as Technical Intramural Research Assistant Fellow at the National Institute of Diabetes and Digestive Kidney Diseases.

-And, if you’re an elite athlete who’s ready to start training for your next big challenge, contact the Athlete Career & Education Program now.
+If you’re an elite athlete who’s ready to start training for your next big challenge, contact the Athlete Career & Education Program now.